microsoftgraph/msgraph-training-dotnet/tutorial/08-configure-app-only.md

 ---

 > [!NOTE]
-> Notice that, unlike in the previous section, in this section you did configure Microsoft Graph permissions on the app registration.
+> Notice that, unlike the steps when registering for user authentication, in this section you did configure Microsoft Graph permissions on the app registration.
 This is because app-only auth uses the [client credentials flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow), which requires that permissions be configured on the app registration.
 See [The .default scope](https://docs.microsoft.com/azure/active-directory/develop/v2-permissions-and-consent#the-default-scope) for details.